omar-azmi/build_tools_ts/readme.md

 ## Building Typescript Documentation

 ### Through the CLI
-To generate documentation for your typescript project throught the shell, simply run:
+To generate documentation for your typescript project through the shell, simply run:
 ```shell
 deno run -A "jsr:@oazmi/build-tools/cli/docs"
 ```